HermanPalishchuk/HermanPalishchuk/README.md

 About me:

-- Started to learn coding
+Started to learn coding on Python.
-- Learning Python

 I am highly motivated to get more knowledges in IT.
 Now exploring Flask, Docker.

  ---